nicobao/agora-decentralized/README.md

 - then post from Nostr normally

 ### Approach to Nostr solely as a neutral infrastructure (what we do now):
-- **Identifier:** Use ZK proof nullifiers and our `did:key`s directly as identifiers rather than relying on Nostr keys.
+- Use ZK proof nullifiers and our `did:key`s directly as identifiers rather than relying on Nostr keys.
-- **Purpose:** Use Nostr infrastructure solely for broadcasting semantic data (proof + payload describing the specific data a nullifier sends).
+- Use Nostr infrastructure solely for broadcasting semantic data (user's signed data and proof + payload describing the specific data a nullifier sends).
+We signed the Nostr data with a Nostr pub key that is owned by Agora backend.

-Hybrid approach:
+### Hybrid approach:
 - associate Nostr Wallet pub key to the user's `did:key`s that is bound to the ZK proof and its nullifier, broadcast that to Nostr
 - (cross) post normally to Nostr from Nostr Wallet

-### Implementation Details:
-- )
-- Algorithmically, Nostr is less advanced than Bluesky but does allow custom feed creation.

-## Goal: supporting Both Protocols (and Others Like Farcaster), cross-posting, cross-identities, feed algorithm choice combining data from multiple social media protocol
+## Ideal: supporting Both Protocols (and Others Like Farcaster), cross-posting, cross-identities, feed algorithm choice combining data from multiple social media protocol

 ### Vision:
 **Rarimo protocol nullifier becomes the core user identifier**, binding to multiple `did:key`s (basic public keys) generated on the client side of the Agora app (using the standard WebCrypto API or secure Android/iOS storage).
 More or less one did:key per user device (smartphone, browser, etc).
 These `did:key`s would then be cryptographically bound to: